The On-Going Safety of Home Delivered Meal Kits

-- Check and maintain the safety of deliveries.
+Check for and maintain the safe packaging and temperature of deliveries.

-- Use rules for safe home food prep when preparing, cooking, serving and meals.
+Use the rules for safe home food prep when organizing, cooking and serving meals.

 My Experiences With Food Delivery Kits

-A friend gave me a coupon to try a meal delivery service for free.
+A friend gave me a coupon to try a free meal delivery service.
 She used the program and sang it's praises.
-Both her, and her husband, are health professionals and proponents of a healthy lifestyle.
+Both her, and her husband, are health professionals and vigorous proponents of a healthy lifestyle.
 They have two children involved in multiple activities.
 They were thrilled with the program's organic, fresh ingredients.
 The speed and ease of getting a healthy meal on the family table added up to a winning combination.